seawee1/driver-dojo/README.md

 # Driver Dojo: A Benchmark for Generalizable Reinforcement Learning for Autonomous Driving
 ![logo](./media/logo/logo.gif)

-Announcement: We are currently putting the finishing touches on Driver Dojo.
-Please stay tuned, we'll release an update very soon!
+**Announcement (2022-09-17): We are currently putting the finishing touches on Driver Dojo.
+Please stay tuned, we'll release an update very soon!**

 Driver Dojo is an autonomous driving environment for benchmarking reinforcement learning (RL) methods based on the popular [Simulation of Urban Mobility (SUMO)](https://www.eclipse.org/sumo/) platform.
 It focuses on generalizability, meaning that we aim to provide means to develop, prototype, research and compare RL methods that are able to handle broad distributions of driving scenarios.